Travel to Indonesia

 Flying to Indonesia

 The national airline is Garuda Indonesia (www.garuda-indonesia.com).
-Garuda will re-introduce the London to Jakarta connection on 13 December 2018.
-Airlines offering flights to Indonesia with one stopover include Emirates (www.emirates.com), Etihad Airways (www.etihad.com), Malaysia Airlines (www.malaysiaairlines.com), Qatar Airways (www.qatarairways.com), Singapore Airlines (www.singaporeair.com) and Thai Airways (www.thaiairways.com).
+Airlines offering flights to Indonesia include Emirates (www.emirates.com), Etihad Airways (www.etihad.com), Malaysia Airlines (www.malaysiaairlines.com), Qatar Airways (www.qatarairways.com), Singapore Airlines (www.singaporeair.com) and Thai Airways (www.thaiairways.com).
 If travelling from the USA, you also need to stop at another Asian city en route, such as Hong Kong, Narita or Taipei.

 Ngurah Rai AirportCode

-Denpasar Ngurah Rai International Airport is located roughly 14km (8.7 miles) south of Denpasar, close to the Kuta resort area.Tel
+Denpasar Ngurah Rai International Airport is located roughly 14km (8.7 miles) south of Denpasar, close to the Kuta resort area.Telephone

 Find out more >